Amendment to BRTB Bylaws to add Queen Anne's County

 In 2016, Queen Anne’s County expressed interest in becoming members of the Baltimore Metropolitan Council (BMC), which provides staff and coordination for the BRTB.
 Gov. Larry Hogan signed into law an expansion of BMC’s membership on Tuesday, April 18, 2017.
 Queen Anne’s County will officially join BMC in October 2017.

-The proposed amendment to the BRTB’s bylaws would formalize this change.
+The amendment to the BRTB’s bylaws, approved by the BRTB on June 27, 2017 formalizes this change.

 Public Review and Comment Period

-A public review period will be held from Monday, May 1 until Thursday, June 1.
-During this time, comments are welcome via mail, fax, email, social media, and in person during the Public Comment Opportunity during the BRTB meetings on Tuesday, May 23, and Tuesday, June 27, at 9 a.m.
+A public review period was held from Monday, May 1 until Thursday, June 1.
+During this time, comments were welcome via mail, fax, email, social media, and in person during the Public Comment Opportunity during the BRTB meetings on Tuesday, May 23, and Tuesday, June 27, at 9 a.m. :: View Comments Received ::

 About the BRTB